pasemes/pasemes.github.io/_posts/92017-05-20-was-tdd-ever-alive.md

 There were more effect sizes from industrial settings in the case of the unstandardized analysis -- a total of 8 from the 24. **The results show an improvement of 52% in favor of TDD in industrial settings.** This value drops to 10% in the case of academic studies.
 An overall improvement of 24% is obtained when all effect sizes are considered together.

+> In summary, TDD FAVORECE EXTERNAL QUALITY.

+##Results on external quality

 Considering all studies under the standardized analysis